 Learning by example is best – so let’s do just that.
-Start by opening up the terminal (in Mac/Linux, or the Command Prompt in Windows).
+Start by opening up the terminal (in Mac/Linux, or the Git Bash program in Windows).
 Most Macs will come installed with git ready to go, which you can confirm by typing the following and hitting return

 git version 2.15.1

 Otherwise, fear not.
 The easiest way to install

 Once git is installed, I want to use it to track a basic project I’ve been working on – a static HTML website, which has the files shown below

 ├── my_website │ ├── index.html │ ├── scripts │ │ └── main.js │ └── styles │ └── style.css

 index.htmlfile for example.
 To start using git, we have to initialize our git repository.
 We do this by navigating via terminal, into our website directory and run our init command as shown below

 cd my_website ### cd is the command to "change directory" git init ### git init will initialize (create) your git repo